 Defeat for the Japanese army was complete and total.
 They had lost five hundred men and nearly fifty tanks.

 Three hours later, the weather had started to clear and the Japanese air-force was sent out to avenge their fallen countrymen.
 Scouts reported that Baragon had remained in the valley after the battle.
 It turned out he was eating survivors and corpses.
 As word got out about it, the airmen swore revenge as they closed in on their target.
 The honor of the Japan itself had been besmirched by the monster, and they would reclaim it.

 The fog had completely lifted by the time the planes arrived at the battlefield, which meant they had a clear shot at Baragon for their attack run.

 The answer came only a moment later.
-For the third time that day Baragon managed to surprise the Japanese.
+For the third time that day, Baragon managed to surprise the Japanese.
 Anyone watching expected to see the monster make a vain attack on the bombers that were quickly closing in above him.
-Baragon instead did something completely unexpected.
-He crouched down and began to dig into the earth with it's massive claws and to the astonishment to all present it managed to disappear into the ground before the planes scored a single hit with their bombs on him.
+Baragon instead did something the Japanese never could have predicted.
+He crouched down and began to dig into the earth with his massive claws.
+To the astonishment to all present, he managed to disappear into the ground before the bombers could score a single hit with against him.

 It was only at that moment that the Japanese realized that the monster had been playing with them from the very beginning.
 Baragon had chosen the valley intentionally to draw them in.
 They never had him trapped at all.
 He could have left at any point in time.
 Whats more, it was also clear that the ground beneath the tanks that had given way during the battle was in fact a trap the monster had dug for them in advance.
 The beast was far more intelligent than they ever dared guess.